flutter/devtools/packages/devtools_app/README.md

 ## Getting started

-For documentation on installing and trying out DevTools, please see our [docs](https://flutter.dev/docs/development/tools/devtools/).
+For documentation on using DevTools, please see our [docs](https://flutter.dev/docs/development/tools/devtools/).

 ## Feedback